wdomski/ARClab/ex/FreeRTOS/README.md

 - queue size,
 - queueError (flag).

-Flag can be assigned with four values (implement as enumeration type QueueStatus):
+Flag (error) can be assigned with four values (implement as enumeration type QueueStatus):
 - QueueOK (0) when a item was successfully sent to queue,
 - QueueWriteProblem (1) when there was a problem during sending